ShydeDev/advanced-calculator/README.md

 You will need to install the latest version of Visual Studio 2022 to compile the project.

 # Usage
-Build as release x64 or run from visual studio, enter operator and two numbers to get result
+Build as release x64 and run though cmd or run from visual studio, enter operator and two numbers to get result